-3.1 The Generalized Rayleigh-Riabouchinsky Paradox and the Problem of Insufficient Bases

-In an early exposé of dimensional analysis, Rayleigh (1915) uses dimensional analysis to derive equations for a number of systems, including a case of heat transfer between a rigid rod and a stream of fluid (Boussinesq's problem).
+3.1.
+The Generalized Rayleigh-Riabouchinsky Paradox and the Problem of Insufficient Bases transfer between a rigid rod and a stream of fluid (Boussinesq's problem).
 Riabouchinsky (1915) showed that by reducing the number of dimensions involved in describing the system from four to three-by eliminating the independent dimension of temperature via adoption of the mechanical theory of heat-dimensional analysis results in a less determinate result.
-This appears to be a paradox: more knowledge about the system-that temperature has equivalent dimension to energy-yields a less informative result!
+This appears to be a paradox: more knowledge about the system, that temperature has equivalent dimension to energy, yields a less informative result.
 This surprising result shows that not all laws can be taken to give reductive dimensional formulae-on pain of inadequate representation.
 This means that the multiplicity of a dimensional system is not fully conventional but rather is restricted on one side by nature.